dariusmehri/Tracking-Weekly-Dust-Wipes-at-NYCHA-Apartments-in-Power-BI/README.md

 A Power BI tool was developed for the Lead Hazard Unit to track dust wipe activity and monitor progress toward NYCHA’s lead-safety compliance goals.

+Previously, analytics were performed manually in Excel using downloaded datasets.
+For this project, the workflow was automated using Python to pull source data directly, process it programmatically, and export it to Power BI for reporting.

-The time-series chart below displays the percentage of dust wipes performed, performed or attempted, and not attempted over time.
+The time-series chart below shows the percentage of dust wipes performed, performed or attempted, and not attempted over time.
 <br>
 <br>